ServerPress/wpsitesync/readme.txt

 2. WPSiteSync for Content metabox.

 == Changelog ==
+= 1.5 - Feb 11, 2019 =
+* fix: improve detection of Target post being edited
+* fix: improve detection of images referenced in Content to ensure that they get Pushed to the Target site
+* enhancement: add dashboard widget
+* enhancement: implement optional usage reporting to ServerPress.com
+* enhancement: add new Target side post lookup options: slug then title and title then slug
+* enhancement: add logging of Push receipt
+* enhancement: improve error messaging if API calls are blocked by Wordfence
+* enhancement: improve SyncApiRequest::url_to_path() to better handle subdirectory installs
+* enhancement: improve handling of Gutenberg Block data and add hooks to allow add-ons to extend handling capabilities
+* enhancement: allow all mime types known by WP to be Pushed as attachments

 = 1.4.2 - Oct 16, 2018 =
 * enhancement: update serialization fixup code to allow for serialized data within serialized data (Thanks Alpesh J.)
 * enhancement: improve handling of empty Content, resolve warning messages (Thanks Erin M.)